• Jesse Wise

 Bio

 Jesse graduated from the University of Edinburgh in 2022 with a first-class MA(Hons) in Psychology and Economics.
 Throughout her degree, Jesse studied the design and testing of interventions to affect behaviour for the public good.
 Her dissertation explored, in a laboratory setting, how the presentation of information (on voluntary climate actions) to be framed as a loss or a gain could influence cooperation.
-Jesse also volunteered as a research assistant to scrape Reddit's "Change My View" forum to extract variables that predicted a persuasive post.
-In a later stage, this data will be used to design interventions to correct social and scientific misconceptions (such as Climate Change denial).
+Her MRes thesis used Twitter data and methods from computational psychology to explore the role of political signalling in opposition to Low Traffic Neighbourhoods.

-Upon graduating, Jesse recognised that the UK has done relatively well in reducing carbon emissions on the supply side, but relatively little on the demand side.
+Upon graduating, Jesse recognised that the UK has made significant steps in reducing carbon emissions through technological advances, but relatively little through demand reduction.
 At the same time, emissions in the transport sector remain stubbornly high and transport behaviour difficult to change.
-Hence she joined AAPS CDT to contribute to reducing demand-side emissions in the transport sector, through behavioural interventions.
+Hence, she joined AAPS CDT to contribute to reducing demand-side emissions in the transport sector, through behavioural interventions.

 FunFacts